jason-r-c/ui-testing/aws-windows-vm-master/README.md

 ## Summary

-Currently (28/1/19), there are Windows 10 AMI backups stored at https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Images:visibility=owned-by-me;search=windows;sort=name
+There are Windows 10 AMI backups stored on AWS.

 These AMI backups contain fully imported Windows 10 VMs that are configured with the appropriate testing environment (Katalon Studio, necessary directory config, web browsers installed and Windows license activated).